Route, County Antrim: McQuillan–O'Cahan feud

 During the mid-15th to mid-16th centuries, a strong feud raged between the McQuillans of the Route and their O'Cahan neighbours to their west that would have dire consequences.
 According to the Annals of Ulster, it started in 1442 when the McQuillans, along with the O'Neills, invaded the O'Cahan territory.
 This resulted in several wars of shifting allegiances and various contestants.
 The O'Neills, Sweeneys, and O'Donnells would ally with the O'Cahans and the MacDonnells of the Glens would aid the McQuillans.

 In 1542 the McQuillans would appeal to the English for help, and seeing the opportunity to submit the O'Cahans to the surrender and regrant policy of King Henry VIII, the warden of Coleraine, John Travers, was ordered to attack the O'Cahans.
 The English would capture Limavady Castle and kill all the O'Cahan troops in the area, with Manus O'Cahan submitting partly to the Crown and signing an indenture of peace.
 The peace only lasted about two years before the O'Cahans and O'Donnells invaded the territory of the McQuillans, again capturing the castle at Ballylough, which was then besieged by the McQuillans and MacDonnells.
 By 1553, the territory of the O'Cahans was described as "for the most part waste".

 In 1559, already weakened by the ravages of war with the O'Cahans and their allies, the McQuillans were unready for the treachery that was to take place.
 Seeing an opportunity to expand his territory and influence, Sorley Boy MacDonnell, with the aid of levies from Scotland, launched a mass assault on the Route against the McQuillans.
 The final battle of this assault was at Aura, and saw the end of the McQuillans and the conquest of the Route by the MacDonnells.

 It is claimed that the McQuillans were betrayed to the MacDonnells by a piper named O'Cahan.
-The end result of this bitter feud saw the McQuillans destroyed and the O'Cahans weakened in face of an ever-growing English presence.
+The end result of this bitter feud saw the McQuillans destroyed and the O'Cahans weakened in the face of an ever-growing English presence.